vimlet/vimlet-cli/README.md

 * flag: Commands which don't have value, like a boolean option. `flag("shorcut", "flagName", "description")`
 * value: Commands that will have a value. `value("shorcut", "valueName", "description")`

+`value(shortcut, name, description, handler)`

+`flag(shortcut, name, description)`

+* shortcut: they are not mandatory, they can be null o rempty.
+* name: value or flag name.
+* description: String to be shown on help.
+* handler: a function to be applied to the data inserted by the user.

 IE:

 ```[javascript]